What Is Threat Assessment?

 Why Threat Assessment?

 In the aftermath and lessons learned from the Virginia Tech incident in 2007, experts determined that by combining proper training and utilizing the cross-disciplinary team approach to assess threats, teams could successfully intervene to prevent violent acts on campus.
-Loyola’s TAT includes representatives from Counseling and Health, Student Affairs, Law Enforcement, Human Resources, Risk Management, Academic Administration, and Legal Affairs, enabling the team to assess each threat with expertise from various disciplines.
+Loyola’s Threat Assessment Team (TAT) includes representatives from Counseling and Health, Student Affairs, Law Enforcement, Human Resources, Risk Management, Academic Administration, and Legal Affairs, enabling the team to assess each threat with expertise from various disciplines.

 Scope and Application of Threat Assessment